TypeStrong/ts-node/README.md

 ### Import Statements

-Current node.js stable releases do not support ES modules.
-Additionally, `ts-node` does not have the required hooks into node.js to support ES modules.
-You will need to set `"module": "commonjs"` in your `tsconfig.json` for your code to work.
+You have two options when using `import` statements: compile them into CommonJS or use node's native ESM support.

+To compile to CommonJS, you must set `"module": "commonjs"` in your `tsconfig.json`.

+Node's native ESM support is currently experimental and so is `ts-node`'s ESM loader hook.
+For usage, limitations, and to provide feedback, see [#1007](https://github.com/TypeStrong/ts-node/issues/1007).

 ## Help!
 My Types Are Missing!